-The online THO 101 course is designed to give students an introduction to the basic grammatical elements of the O'odham language.
+The THO 101 online course is designed to give students an introduction to the basic grammatical elements of the O'odham language.
 Students will study beginning structures of O'odham which will enable them to progress from forming simple statements to expressing more complex thoughts.
-This course will give you a foundation in the mechanics of O'odham Ñi'oki which will set the groundwork for advanced study of the O'odham language.
-Students will be encouraged to take their online learning and apply it in real world situations.
-Students will also research O'odham language resources to build up a database of helpful tools in their language learning journey, study issues related to language loss and revitalization, and learn about various aspects of O'odham culture to supplement language learning.
+This course will give you a foundation in the mechanics of O'odham Ñi'okǐ which will set the groundwork for advanced study of the O'odham language.
+Students will also research O'odham language resources to build up a database of helpful tools in their language learning journey, study issues related to language revitalization, and learn about various aspects of O'odham culture to supplement language learning.